yuzhoumo/advent-of-code/README.md

 coursework, practice problems, or to challenge each other.

 ## Running Solutions
-The solutions have been configured to take in inputs as command line arguments.
+The solutions have been configured to take inputs as command line arguments.
 The `run_solutions.sh` script runs and times all of the solutions.
 Otherwise, they can be run individually from terminal using the following commands: